What is wind energy?

 Australia has some of the world’s best wind resources along its south-western, southern and south eastern margins.
 More isolated areas of the eastern margin also have excellent wind resources.

-Wind energy is the fastest growing renewable energy source for electricity generation in Australia, although its current share of total Australian primary energy consumption is currently around 0.2 per cent.
+Wind energy is the fastest growing renewable energy source for electricity generation in Australia, and its current share of total Australian primary energy consumption is currently almost 4%.